 • Designed specifically for use in functional fitness scenarios

-• Very reasonably priced at less than $130
+• Very reasonably priced at around $130

 • Durable but comfortable